7heo/translate/README.md

 translate
 =========

-A small CLI translation tool in sh
+A small CLI translation tool in sh (and not in bash).

 Installation
 ------------